MEGESTROL ACETATE (e.g. MEGACE®; Ovaban®) PILLS

 Use during lactation - Progestins are sometimes prescribed for lactating women and are considered generally safe for nursing infants.

 Use in pre-pubertals or juveniles - Future reproduction was not affected in calves of domestic cows on MGA-treated feed, but no studies of pre-pubertal treatment with MGA or other progestins have been conducted with other species, so possible long-term effects on fertility are not known.

 Consideration for seasonal breeders - Treatment should begin at least one month before the anticipated onset of the breeding season.
 This does not include however canids or other carnivorous species due to the potential for progestin side effects addressed in the corresponding taxonomic sections below.

 Precautions – Progestins likely cause weight gain in all species.
 Possible deleterious effects on uterine and mammary tissues vary greatly by species; see cautions for each taxon.

-Reporting requirements - All institutions using megestrol acetate are asked to submit a complete Contraception Center Survey to the AZA Wildlife Contraception Center.
-It is essential that accurate records of doses and intervals be maintained and results reported to the Wildlife Contraception Center Database to contribute to dosage development.
+Reporting requirements - All institutions using megestrol acetate are asked to complete a Contraception Survey for the AZA Reproductive Management Center.
+It is essential that accurate records of doses and intervals be maintained and results reported to the Reproductive Management Center Database to contribute to dosage development.

 Saint Louis Zoo